ajitgauli/flask-app-docker/README.md

 ## **My Flask App**
 This app provides `/` endpoint for request methods `GET` and `POST`.
-For `GET /` it returns an html message unless a header `Accept: appliction/json` is provided in which case it formats the response to JSON.<br/><br/>
+For `GET /` it returns a html message unless a header `Accept: appliction/json` is provided in which case it formats the response to JSON.<br/><br/>

 ### **Installation**